Government of Los Angeles County

 The Kenneth Hahn Hall of Administration where the board of supervisors meets.

-The Government of Los Angeles County is defined and authorized under the California Constitution, California law, and the Charter of the County of Los Angeles.
-Much of the Government of California is in practice the responsibility of county governments, such as the Government of Los Angeles County.
-The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, health care, and social services.
-In addition the County serves as the local government for all unincorporated areas.
+The government of Los Angeles County operates as a charter county under the California Constitution, California law, and the Charter of the County of Los Angeles.
+Much of the government of California is in practice the responsibility of county governments such as Los Angeles County.
+The county government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
+In addition the county serves as the local government for all unincorporated areas.

 It is composed of the elected five-member Board of Supervisors, several other elected offices including the Sheriff, District Attorney, and Assessor, and numerous county departments and entities under the supervision of the chief executive officer.

 Some chartered cities such as Los Angeles and Long Beach provide municipal services such as police, fire, libraries, parks and recreation, and zoning.
 Other cities arrange to have the County provide some or all of these services under contract.
 In addition, several entities of the government of California have jurisdiction coterminous with Los Angeles County, such as the Los Angeles Superior Court.

 Overview

 Los Angeles County is the most populous county in the United States, and the largest municipal government in the nation.
-If the County were a state, it would be the 9th most populous state in the United States, in between Georgia and North Carolina.
+If the county were a state, it would be the 9th most populous state in the United States, in between Georgia and North Carolina.
 As of 2024, the Board of Supervisors oversees a $49.2 billion annual budget and over 117,000 employees.
 The county workforce is larger than the state-level government workforces of most U.S. states.